Dasharo/docs/docs/variants/msi_z690/firmware-update.md

 You can use [Dasharo Tools Suite (DTS)](../../dasharo-tools-suite/releases.md) or your own Linux distribution for firmware update.
 You will need a correct flashrom application for that purpose.
-Linux distributions may not yet have the support for the newesy chipsets in flashrom installed via package manager.
+Linux distributions may not yet have the support for the newest chipsets in flashrom installed via package manager.
 Procedure for building the right flashrom is described in Build flashrom section in the [Initial deployment documentation](initial-deployment.md#initial-deployment-manually).
 DTS is already equipped with a correct flashrom build.
 You will need to